Solutions

 Core capabilities can stand alone or reinforce one another in production.

-A typical media intelligence workflow starts with structured extraction, uses segments to preserve evidence, builds embeddings for retrieval, then adds automation once the output has to move through the business repeatedly.
+A typical media intelligence workflow starts with search or structured extraction, uses segments to preserve evidence, builds embeddings for retrieval, then adds exports, webhooks, or APIs once the output has to move into another system.

 - Start with schema-aware metadata extraction when the first bottleneck is inconsistent or missing structured media understanding.